basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 Effectively, when a new node is added to the system, it is assigned multiple positions (henceforth, “tokens”) in the ring.
 The process of fine-tuning Dynamo’s partitioning scheme is discussed in Section 6.

->Riak also has the concept of virtual nodes and they are used to the same end as they are in Dynamo.
+>Riak KV also has the concept of virtual nodes and they are used to the same end as they are in Dynamo.
 Physical storage nodes are responsible for partitions, and each partition a vnode.

 Using virtual nodes has the following advantages: